Reviews You Can Rely On

 Conclusion

 Our photo printer review is a deep dive into all the features and specifications that make for quality prints and an enjoyable experience.
 We analyzed color and grayscale rendering and the technical demands of each format.
 We assessed the different printing substrates and dimensions that the machines could accommodate and the rendering time required.
 When considering the price per print, we calculated the long-term operating expenses of each machine.
-Finally, we made a thorough assessment each printers' setup.
-Given the information provided, we hope you now have a well-resolved picture of which machines perform the best and which are best suited to meet your needs and budget.
+Finally, we made a thorough assessment of each printer's set-up.
+Given the information provided, we hope we have helped you find the best printer.